maxwells-daemons/caltech-cs11-tensorflow/labs/lab_2/README.md

 Concepts this week:
  - Regression and classification problems
- - Loss functions
+ - Loss functions (squared error and cross-entropy)
  - Linear models (linear regression and logistic regression)
  - Stochastic gradient descent algorithm, batching and batch size
  - Backpropagation algorithm

 TensorFlow features this week:
  - Iterating over data with Datasets and Iterators
- - Saving and restoring models
+ - Saving and restoring variables
  - Using TensorBoard to visualize computational graphs and learning plots
- - Keras API